RUS – Vikings in the east

 The almost three centuries of Denmark’s history that make up the Viking Age, AD 750-1050, hold a wealth of stories about men like Halvdan, and quite a few women too, who venture out into the world from Sweden, Norway and Denmark in search of trade, goods and honour.
 They travel confidently from the North Atlantic to the Caspian Sea, and from the Arctic Ocean to the Mediterranean.
 They are formidable shipwrights and great seafarers, driven by curiosity and a love of adventure.

-Hear head of exhibitions and achaeologist, Pauline Asingh, talk more about the upcoming special exhibition.
+Hear head of exhibitions and achaeologist, Pauline Asingh, talk more about the new special exhibition.

 Moesgaard presents new information on the Rus Vikings

-In January 2022, Moesgaard Museum will open a new special exhibition which presents new information on the Rus Vikings, allowing visitors to follow them on their travels and experience their settlements in the east.
+Moesgaard Museum's new special exhibition presents new information on the Rus Vikings, and allows visitors to follow them on their travels and experience their settlements in the east.

 “Many of us have a picture of the Vikings as people who travelled westwards, raided, ravaged and plundered and then returned home.
 These Viking expeditions to Normandy and England are well researched and well described.
 But so far, our picture of the Vikings’ travels eastwards, across the Baltic Sea and onwards via the great rivers to Byzantium and the Arab Caliphate, has been much less clear.
 For some time now, we at Moesgaard Museum have had a wish to stage a special exhibition with a new angle on the Vikings and their settlements and travels in the east.
 An exhibition based on the most recent finds and telling a different and, for many people, rather surprising story about the Vikings,” says Director of Moesgaard Museum, Mads Kähler Holst.